Chaac

-Chaac (also spelled Chac or, in Classic Mayan, Chaahk [t͡ʃaːhk]) is the name of the Maya god of rain, thunder, and lighting.
+Chaac (also spelled Chac or, in Classic Mayan, Chaahk [t͡ʃaːhk]) is the name of the Maya god of rain, thunder, and lightning.
 With his lightning axe, Chaac strikes the clouds, causing them to produce thunder and rain.
-Chaac corresponds to Tlaloc among the Aztecs.
+Chaac corresponds to Tlaloc among the Aztecs and Cocijo among the Zapotecs.

 Rain deities and rain makers

-Like other Mayan gods, Chaac is both one and manifold.
+Like other Maya gods, Chaac is both one and manifold.
 Four Chaacs are based in the cardinal directions and wear the directional colors.
+East, where the sunrise is, is red, North, mid-day zenith, is represented by white, West is represented by black for the sunset, and South is represented by yellow.
+There is a fifth color which is associated with the center point, and that is green.
 In 16th-century Yucatán, the directional Chaac of the east was called Chac Xib Chaac 'Red Man Chaac', only the colors being varied for the three other ones.

 Contemporary Yucatec Maya farmers distinguish many more aspects of the rainfall and the clouds and personify them as different, hierarchically-ordered rain deities.
 The Chorti Maya have preserved important folklore regarding the process of rain-making, which involved rain deities striking rain-carrying snakes with their axes.

 The rain deities had their human counterparts.
-In the traditional Mayan (and Mesoamerican) community, one of the most important functions was that of rainmaker, which presupposed an intimate acquaintance with (and thus, initiation by) the rain deities, and a knowledge of their places and movements.
+In the traditional Maya (and Mesoamerican) community, one of the most important functions was that of rainmaker, which presupposed an intimate acquaintance with (and thus, initiation by) the rain deities, and a knowledge of their places and movements.
 According to a Late-Postclassic Yucatec tradition, Chac Xib Chaac (the rain deity of the east) was the title of a king of Chichen Itza, and similar titles were bestowed upon Classic rulers as well (see below).

 Rain rituals

 Among the rituals for the rain deities, the Yucatec Chʼa Cháak ceremony for asking rain centers on a ceremonial banquet for the rain deities.
 It includes four boys (one for each cardinal point) acting and chanting as frogs.
 Asking for rain and crops was also the purpose of 16th-century rituals at the cenotes, of Yucatán.

-Young men and women were lowered into these wells, so as to make them enter the realm of the rain deities.
-Alternatively, they were thrown into the wells later to be drawn up again, and give oracles.
+The ocellated turkey (yuum kuuts) is associated with the deity; one is yearly hunted and sacrificed to obtain its blood to be offered to fields in hopes of a good harvest.